Te mahi ngahere Māori me Te Pūnaha Tauhokohoko Whiwhinga Waro Māori forestry and the Emissions Trading Scheme

 About the ETS

-You may have heard that some types of ngahere can be registered into the Emissions Trading Scheme.
+You may have heard that some types of ngahere can be registered into the ETS.
 You may also be wondering if registering is the right thing for your whenua and ngahere.

 The ETS was set up to help Aotearoa reduce the damage caused by climate change.
 Climate change is caused by human activities that release warming gases like carbon dioxide (greenhouse gases) into the atmosphere.